Anyadike22/Book-Recommendation-Engine-using-KNN/README.md

 Recommendation Generation: Given a user's reading history or preferences, the model identifies the K nearest neighbors (users with similar tastes) and recommends books that they have enjoyed but the user has not yet read.

 Evaluation: Evaluate the performance of the recommendation engine using metrics such as accuracy, precision, recall, and F1-score.
 This step helps assess the effectiveness of the model and identify areas for improvement.

+# License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute this code for any purpose.